bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 		- rationality
 		- revealed religion

-### 5.3. it's arrogant to think Europeans listened (2)
+## 4. it's arrogant to think Europeans listened (2)

 - contemporary counter-(suggestions?)
 	- indigenous people lived in a different universe or reality, as it were.
 Europeans reporting on their conversations were just projecting fantasies.
 	- they levy accusations of **Western arrogance** (oh, the imperialists were listening to the people they would murder, huh?)
 		- (but it is arrogance itself )
-			- Europeans definitely had conversations wtih New World inhabitants
+			- Europeans definitely had conversations with New World inhabitants
 				- lived among them, even
 				- (yes while planning/acting their destruction)
-			- Europeans in europe later, who espoused freedom and equality (which weren't really even concepts known to them decades before) claimes that the New World encounters influenced their thinking
+			- Europeans in europe later, who espoused freedom and equality (which weren't really even concepts known to them decades before) claims that the New World encounters influenced their thinking
 			- so, denying Europeans were right is denying that indigenous people eoculdn't have made an impact on history
 				- (**infantilizes non-Westerners**)

-### 5.4. it's infantilizing to think Americans didn't affect history (3?)
+## 5. it's infantilizing to think Americans didn't affect history (3?)

 - indigenous American scholars challenge the counter-(suggestions)
 	- assumpting that all "parties" to the conversations were adults who, occasionally at the least, listened to each other
 - what we'll see:
-	- indigenous Americans devleop own, consistent critique (the [indigenous critique](indigenous_critique.md)) of EUropean institutions
+	- indigenous Americans develop own, consistent critique (the [indigenous critique](indigenous_critique.md)) of European institutions
 	- critiques are taken seriously in Europe

-### 5.5.
-Europeans did hear the critique, and many responded strongly, eventually making up what would be seen as Rousseau's idea (4?)
+# 5. (Also 4.5) Europeans did hear the critique, and many responded strongly, eventually making up what would be seen as Rousseau's idea (4?)

 - European reception of [indigenous critique](indigenous_critique.md)
 	- very serious